CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 57. With the plate on the magnetic stand, wash the beads again with 190 uL of 80% EtOH for 30 s, then remove the ethanol.

-58. With the plate on the magnetic stand, use a p10 pipette to remove residual EtOH, then let the plate air dry for 15 min.
+58. Use a p10 pipette to remove residual ethanol.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.

 59. Resuspend beads in 22.5 ul of resuspension Buffer, mix well by pipetting, and incubate 2 min at RT.